Battle of San Carlos (1982): Argentine forces

-With Argentine army forces generally confined to a static defensive role, and the Navy's surface fleet remaining in port after the sinking of the ARA General Belgrano, the task of opposing the landings fell mostly on the pilots of Argentine Air Force (FAA) and the Argentine Naval Aviation (COAN).
+With Argentine army forces generally confined to a static defensive role, and the Navy's surface fleet remaining in port after the sinking of ARA General Belgrano, the task of opposing the landings fell mostly on the pilots of Argentine Air Force (FAA) and the Argentine Naval Aviation (COAN).
 They were operating under severe limitations due to the distance to the target area and limited refuelling resources.